ContentGraz/OER/brand-driven-content-strategy-1.md

 It is very rare that a content strategy can be started from scratch.
 That's why a content strategist must very carefully capture what's already there when he or she is going to lead a company on the rocky road of developing a strategy - before even writing the first word of copy or producing and curating illustrations.

 A brand driven qualitative content audit has proven its worth here.
-In order to determine what should be continued, what is superfluous, and what is missing, The current status of an organization's content is surveyed and evaluated in terms of its consistency with the message architecture.
-Margot Bloomstein underlines that there are different ways to audit content - but they should be always guided by a specific motivation: A goal, a specific question, the message architecture: Many things can be a reason to evaluate content, but it does not make sense to perform an audit 'just because'.
+In order to determine what should be continued, what is superfluous, and what is missing, the current status of an organization's content is surveyed and evaluated as to its consistency with the message architecture.
+Margot Bloomstein underlines that there are different ways to audit content - but on each of them the content strategist should be guided by a specific motivation.
+A goal, a specific question, the message architecture &ndash;many things can be a reason to evaluate content, but it does not make sense to perform an audit 'just because'.

 **Annotation:** You find more information about content audits in the posts related to the COS course on content audits.